Ericleungs/linked-object/update-log.md

 # Update Log （中文更新日志在下方）：

+### 00005 (Jan 4, 2021):
+> 1. I attempt to call attempt by using "_link" with global JS function "eval".
+Get ready for getter.
 ### 00004 (Dec 31, 2020):
 > 1. I found that shallow copy will affect the another new object inherited the Proxy Object.
 So I thought I need to make an deep-copy-object function.
 (Using Object.assign temporarily)
 > 2. Make a new initialization method to pass the name of target variable for better using "_link"